vvvv/VL.Stride/README.md

 - Checkout this repository into a folder which doesn't have spaces
 - Run `git lfs install` and `git lfs pull` in the git bash (could be that this step is not needed)
 - Install a vvvv gamma version from teamcity.vvvv.org as specified by the `VLVersion` property in `packages\Directory.Build.props`
-- Open the solution `packages\VL.Stride.sln`, set VL.Stride as startup project and press `Ctrl+F5` to start vvvv.
+- Open the solution `packages\VL.Stride.sln`, switch it to `Release` mode, set VL.Stride as startup project and press `Ctrl+F5` to start vvvv.
 (VL.Stride is configured as a source package automatically)

 ## Credits